-(05-1-2018, updated 07-08-2018) How Segregated Housing Policies and Redlining Led to Racial Housing Disparity.
+(05-1-2018, updated 07-08-2018) Segregated housing policies and racially biased redlining led to the current racial housing Division.
 How did we get to so many impoverished black neighborhoods, especially inner-city neighborhoods?
 It wasn't inevitable.
 A brief history of black housing.

-(01-16-2018, updated 07-11-2018) The 13th Amendment Loophole Kept Slavery Alive.
-The 1800s interstate slave trade between the slave-breeding states and the Deep South was especially lucrative.
-Slave trader Isaac Franklin (1789 - 1846) became one of the South's richest men and the owner of land in several states.
-He named one piece of land in Louisiana 'Angola'.
+The 13th Amendment Loophole Kept Slavery Alive.
+The 1800s interstate slave trade between the slave-breeding states and the Deep South was lucrative.
+Isaac Franklin became one of the South's richest landowners.
+One plantation in Louisiana was Angola.

 (08-31-2017, updated 07-12-2018) Also, My Own White Privilege and a Peek at Life While Black in Trump Country.
 Topic: white privilege and responsibility for racial disparity in the Trump era.
 Am I a racist?
 Are you a racist?
 Many whites say they're not racist, but neither are they responsible for race problems they didn't cause.
 Here are my thoughts, about Dutch responsibility, my personal privilege and responsibility, and a few shocking encounters.